Frequently Asked Questions

 No - students involved in fraternities and sororities have the same housing opportunities as non-affiliated students.

 The purpose of deferred recruitment is to give first year students time to transition to Villanova, become acclimated academically, socially, physically, and spiritually, and to develop communities outside of Fraternity and Sorority Life.
 Membership in a fraternity or sorority should be a supplement to other involvement opportunities and communities that students develop during their first year at Villanova and beyond.
+Please note that a dferred recruitment system means that any first semester freshmen are inelligible to join a fraternity or sorority.

 This is an educational time for new members to become better acquainted with their organizations' history, values, traditions, ritual, resources, and members.
 This should NOT be referred to as a "pledging" period, seeing that new members should maintain the same privileges within the organization as active members as soon as they receive their bids.